Randy D. Hicks, M.D., M.B.A.

 He is a committed advocate for women’s healthcare, especially for breast cancer prevention, early detection, and treatment.
 Dr. Hicks works closely with medical colleagues to encourage multidisciplinary, best-practice approaches to care.
 This includes such efforts as establishing local “tumor boards” that bring together radiologists, surgeons, oncologists, and other physicians from leading health systems and practices in the region.

 He serves as a thought leader and spokesperson for the role of information technology in enhancing the quality and efficiency of health care.
 He led RMI’s efforts as the first radiology practice to achieve Meaningful Use (electronic health records) implementation.

-A graduate of Michigan State University’s College of Human Medicine, Dr. Hicks completed a residency in diagnostic radiology at Michigan State University Affiliated Hospitals, and was board certified by the American Board of Radiology in 1989.
-After joining RMI in 1989, Dr. Hicks also earned an MBA enabling him to direct our growing organization and better serve patients and the community.
+A graduate of Michigan State University’s College of Human Medicine, Dr. Hicks completed a residency in diagnostic radiology at Michigan State University Affiliated Hospitals, and was board certified by the American Board of Radiology.
+After joining RMI, Dr. Hicks also earned an MBA enabling him to direct our growing organization and better serve patients and the community.

 The lifelong Michigan native completed his undergraduate degree at Kalamazoo College.
 Other education includes:

-MBA: 1997, Program and Integrative Management, Michigan State University, The Eli Broad Graduate School of Management
+- MBA: Program and Integrative Management, Michigan State University, The Eli Broad Graduate School of Management.

 His leadership role also includes service on various boards and advisory committees including:

 - Michigan Radiological Society (Board of Directors), Co-chair of the Finance & Budget committee and Chair of the Automation & Technology committee